 Data professionals: specialisations and niches, key competencies, traits

 Data specialists comprise two main groups.
-Most of the work of some specialists is aimed at collecting, storing and managing data.
-In this regard, data architects, data engineers, data QA engineers, database developers and database administrators (DBAs) are primarily involved.
-In the work of specialists in another direction, the analysis, interpretation and visualisation of data prevail.
-These professionals include data scientists and data analysts.
+Some specialisations are involved in collecting, storing and managing data, for instance, data architects, data engineers, data QA engineers, database developers and database administrators.
+There is also another direction – data analysis, interpretation and visualisation.
+These professionals are presented by data scientists and data analysts.
 For clarity, it is convenient to follow the data flow model as a sequence for collecting, storing, transforming, analysing data and building forecasts based on those data.
-Hence, the following section discusses those who collect and process data.

-Data architects, based on business requirements, determine what data must be collected for the requirements of projects and enterprises, as well as how these data should be stored, organised, integrated and used.
+Data architects determine what data must be collected according to project requirements, and how it should be stored, organised and used.
 These experts form the data environment and develop the rules and standards for it using conceptual, logical and physical data models.
-To perform these tasks, data architects may be skilled in data modelling or involve a data modeller—a systems analyst specialising in computer databases.
+To perform these tasks, data architects should be skilled in data modelling or involve a data modeller — a systems analyst specialising in computer databases.

 Data architects are also concerned with integrating data within an organisation and ensuring the security and availability of information.
-This specialist develops a detailed data processing plan and provides the necessary tools for working with data for data engineers, database developers and other project participants.
+This specialist develops a detailed data processing plan and provides the necessary tools for working with data for data engineers, database developers and other data users.